Amigurumi Skunk Baby – FREE Crochet Pattern

 🧷 Assembly

-1. Sew the snout to the lower front of the face
+1. Sew snout to lower face.

 Spread the love